-- Park Hyatt Sydney beats all other luxury hotels in town, given its location, view, and service, as well as updated and modern facilities.
+- Park Hyatt Sydney beats all other luxury hotels in town, given its location, view, and service, as well as its high-end and modern facilities.

 CONS & THINGS TO KNOW

 Park Hyatt Sydney is one of the best luxury hotels in Australia, if not the world.
-I thoroughly enjoyed my stay at the hotel, and the whole experience was far beyond my already high expectations.
+I thoroughly enjoyed my stay at the hotel, and the overall experience was far beyond my already high expectations.
 There are just some (minor) issues that you need to know when considering a stay here:

 - The hotel is very conveniently located for leisure travelers (who will be “wow-ed” by its stunning vistas of Sydney’s major attractions), but it is a little out-of-the-way for business travelers (unless you do not mind a 20 minute walk or short cab drive).